 Oh, if Dark Shadows could only be this good, every day.
 Real people, in terrible trouble.
 This is what John Karlen brings to the show; he’s so real, and so specific, that he inspires the writers to come up with this kind of material.

 He’s not going to go, of course.
 He can’t leave, not with Barnabas in danger like this.
-We never see Willie’s Roxanne — he mentions her later, so we know that he didn’t just leave her waiting at the motel, but I wish we could’ve seen her.
+We never see Willie’s Roxanne, but he mentions her later, so we know that he didn’t just leave her waiting at the motel.
+I wish we could’ve seen her.
 She sounds great.

 Tomorrow: The Not Normal.